-Advanced metrics has done great things for the game, but the most important development would be the ability to quantify a player’s defense!
-Imagine that there is opportunity to quantify in-depth defensive abilities of NBA players just like as we can measure offensive abilities.
-I think that this would be a great improvement for the NBA community and global basketball player market.
+Advanced metrics and NBA stats have done great things for the game, but the most important development would be the ability to quantify a player’s defense!
+Imagine that there is an opportunity to quantify the in-depth defensive abilities of NBA players just like we can measure offensive abilities.
+This would be an excellent improvement for the NBA community and the global basketball player market.

-This season, 5 NBA arenas (San Antonio, Houston, Dallas, Oklahoma City and Golden State) have those cameras which capture 25 images per second and record all activity on the court plus the geographical location (x,y coordinates).
-Not only the players, referees, even the movement of ball throughout the court can be tracked.
+This season, 5 NBA arenas (San Antonio, Houston, Dallas, Oklahoma City, and Golden State) have those cameras which capture 25 images per second and record all activity on the court plus the geographical location (x,y coordinates).
+Not only the players, referees but even the movement of the ball throughout the court can also be tracked.

 Here’s other notables from the SSAC sessions: